 2002: PhD in Developmental Neurobiology, King's College, London.
 2003: awarded an EMBO long-term fellowship to work at the IMP in Vienna.
 2004: post-doctoral fellow at the MRC Laboratory of Molecular Cell Biology, UCL.

-Marios joined the University of Nottingham in December 2010 as a Lecturer in Cell Biology.
-He was awarded a Cancer Research UK Career Establishment Award in 2011.
+Marios joined the University of Nottingham in 2011 as a Assistant Professor of Cell Biology.
+He was awarded a prestigious Cancer Research UK Career Establishment Award in 2011.

-Dr Marios Georgiou is a Lecturer in Cell Biology at the School of Life Sciences, University of Nottingham.
+Dr Marios Georgiou is Assistant Professor of Cell Biology at the School of Life Sciences, University of Nottingham.

-Dr Georgiou is module convenor for the following modules:
+Dr Georgiou is module convenor for the following module: